horgh/catbox/README.md

     configuration updates (i.e., permitting dynamic server IPs)
   * Some non standard ideas:
     * Inform clients when someone whois's them.
-    * Inform clients about TLS ciphers in use (both on connect and in their whois)
     * Bots could be built into the ircd
   * Persistent KLINEs (currently they are in memory only)
   * Respond to remote STATS requests